MariaDash/HW-Linux_Terminal_GitBash_Commands/README_HOMEWORK_1.md

 Admin@DESKTOP-V6V9F0T MINGW64 /d/Testing_Course/Git/dir1 (main)
 $
 ```
-## 18. Show some last lines of the file:
+## 18. Show some last lines of the file
 `tail` command show 10 last lines by default, if you need more or less , you can define the number of lines by adding '-number':
 ```
 Admin@DESKTOP-V6V9F0T MINGW64 /d/Testing_Course/Git/dir1 (main)